shreyanshu1881/IOT-Weather-Monitoring-System/README.md

 # IOT-Weather-Monitoring-System
-Internet of things based Weather monitering System using Raspberry pi.(code in PYTHON)
+Internet of things based Weather monitering System using Raspberry pi (code in PYTHON).